High-shear mixer: Inline powder induction

 An inline rotor–stator mixer equipped for powder induction offers flexibility, capability, and portability to serve multiple mix vessels of virtually any size.
 Its straightforward operation and convenience further maximize equipment utility while simplifying material handling.

 When used with a vacuum pump and hopper, an inline shear mixer can be a very effective way to incorporate powders into liquid streams.
 Otherwise known as high-shear powder inductors, these systems have the advantage of keeping the process on the floor level instead of working with heavy bags on mezzanines.
 High-shear powder induction systems also offer easy interchangeability with multiple tanks.

+High-shear powder induction can offer additional benefits over conventional mixing methods, particularly when processing ingredients prone to forming agglomerates.
+In some applications, switching from low-shear agitation to high-shear powder/liquid mixing has resulted in faster hydration, lower ingredient waste, and reduced need for heating or post-filtration steps.

 High-shear granulators

 A high-shear granulator is a process array consisting of an inline or batch high-shear mixer and a fluid-bed dryer.
 In a granulation process, only the solid component of the mixture is required.
 Fluid is used only as an aid to processing.
 The high-shear mixer processes the solid material down to the desired particle size, and the mixture is then pumped to the drying bed where the fluid is removed, leaving behind the granular product.